GaioTransposon/metadata_mining/README.md

 ---

 <a name="container-3"></a>
-## Container 3: GPT interaction
+## Container 3: Requests to LLM

-This container handles all steps related to GPT-based annotation of metadata, including: synchronous or asynchronous interactions with the OpenAI API, preparing and submitting batch jobs (asynchronous runs), fetching responses (asynchronous runs), generating sub-biome embeddings from GPT outputs and from benchmark data.
+This container handles all steps related to LLM-based annotation of metadata, including: synchronous or asynchronous interactions, preparing and submitting batch jobs (asynchronous runs), fetching responses (asynchronous runs), generating sub-biome embeddings from LLM outputs and from benchmark data.

-⚠️ Before running this container, you will need to acquire your API key and place it in `~/MicrobeAtlasProject`.
-You could generate two separate keys: one for the chat completion (annotation of metadata), one for creating embeddings.
-In this pipeline the two are named: `my_api_key` and `my_api_key_embeddings`.
+⚠️ - _Already mentioned in Requirements_ - Before running this container, you will need to acquire your API keys.
+You could generate two separate keys: one for text-generation (annotation of metadata), one for creating embeddings.
 The reason for using two separate keys is keeping track of usage quotas for each task.

+- In this pipeline the OpenAI API keys are named: `my_api_key` and `my_api_key_embeddings`.

+- For open-weight models the API keys are named `my_api_key_deepinfra` and `my_api_key_embeddings_deepinfra`, respectively.

+Make sure you place all API keys inside `~/MicrobeAtlasProject`

 <a name="run-container-3"></a>